evilpan/gptcli/README.md

 - (optional) api_version: OpenAI's api version, read from env OPENAI_API_VERSION by default;
 - (optional) model: OpenAI's chat model, by default it's `gpt-3.5-turbo`;
 - (optional) context: Chat session context, choices are:
-  - none:    no context provided for every chat request, cost least tokens, but AI don't kown what you said before;
+  - 0: no context provided for every chat request, cost least tokens, but AI don't kown what you said before;
-  - request: only use previous user questions as context;
+  - 1: only use previous user questions as context;
-  - full:    use both previous questions and answers as context, would cost more tokens;
+  - 2: use both previous questions and answers as context, would cost more tokens;
 - (optional) stream: Output in stream mode;
 - (optional) stream_render: Render markdown in stream mode, you can disable it to avoid some UI bugs;
 - (optional) showtokens: Print used tokens after every chat;